-We all get tempted this time of year to create big, lofty goals for our New Year’s resolutions.
+We all get tempted this time of year to create big, lofty goals for our New Year’s resolutions, and this year we may be thinking even loftier.
 But can they last?

 Research suggests that for about 80 percent of us, the answer is no. When the second week of February rolls around, that’s how many people have already failed at their yearly goal for self improvement.